chiaweh2/cefi-cookbook/content/data_access/access_erddap/python_interface_griddap.md

   name: python3
 ---

-Accessing gridded data on ERDDAP
+Accessing gridded data
 ===

-## Packages
+## Packages used
 To use python to access the ERDDAP server directly from your python script or jupyter-notebook, you will need
 - ERDDAPY
 - Xarray